twgh/xcgui/README-en.md

 English | [简体中文](./README.md)

+- This library is encapsulated from the colorful interface library, with rich functions (nearly 2000 API interfaces), easy to use, lightweight, highly DIY customization, and supports one-click skinning.
+- The colorful interface library is developed by C/C++ language: the software runs efficiently, does not need the support of third-party libraries, and does not depend on MFC, ATL, WINDOWS standard controls, etc.
-DirectUI design idea: there is no sub-window in the window, the interface elements are logical areas (no HWND handle, security, flexibility), all UI elements are developed independently (not limited by the system), more flexible implementation of a variety of program interfaces to meet the needs of different users.
+- DirectUI design idea: there is no sub-window in the window, the interface elements are all logical areas (no HWND handle, safe, flexible), all UI elements are developed independently (not restricted by the system), more flexible to achieve various Program interface to meet the needs of different users.
+- Has a free UI designer tool: rapid development tools, what you see is what you get, a highly customizable system (DIY), making UI development easier.
+- Support Direct2D, hardware acceleration, can make full use of hardware features to create high-performance, high-quality 2D graphics.
+- [wiki](https://github.com/twgh/xcgui/wiki) There is a simple introductory tutorial, you can take a look when you have time.

 ## Get